vicolo-dev/chrono/README.md

 guide to install it, and you should be able to start developing it.

 ## Todo
+Stuff I would like to do soon™.
+In no particular order:
 - Alarms
   - Alarm reliability testing system
   - Vibration patterns
   - Alternative time picker interfaces
   - Array alarms (alarm that will ring after set interval (10 minutes etc.)
   - More tasks
+  - Custom ringtones
 - Color schemes
   - More prebuilt themes
   - Filter